 The rationale is twofold.
 First, to prevent shadows on the protected areas, similarly to the intent to prevent shadows on the sidewalks, with all the associated problems of arbitrariness and ineffectiveness that we already discussed.

 The second reason is to provide a “transition” in scale to the Neighbourhoods.
 This idea of gradual transition is prevalent in the guidelines and in other city policies, without ever being fully explained or justified.
 Simply put, the thinking behind it is that it is uncomfortable when large or high buildings are adjacent to smaller buildings.

-This idea by itself is debatable (see example below), but the solution itself, of creating a very gradual transformation in scale moving at a 45-degree angle from the low to the high, is a bit simplistic.
+This idea by itself is debatable (see example), but the solution itself, of creating a very gradual transformation in scale moving at a 45-degree angle from the low to the high, is a bit simplistic.
 It is also pretty much unlike any other city has ever solved this problem.